 Risk factors for sudden cardiac arrest

 coronary artery disease, cardiac arrest, heart attack, heart rhythm disorders, congenital heart defects, poor heart function and

 Recurrent chest pain or fainting spells during physical exertion

 High blood pressure (hypertension)

-- High cholesterol
+High cholesterol (hyperlipidaemia)

 Excessive alcohol consumption

 “A typical patient of sudden cardiac arrest is likely to be male, more than 35 years old and has a family history of early heart attack,” says Clin Assoc Prof Ching.

 learn how arrhythmia (irregular heartbeat) can cause sudden cardiac arrest.